mikeant42/Vulture/README.md

 # Vulture

-Vulture is a WIP 2D engine built with LWJGL3 and the JOML math library.
+Vulture is a WIP 2D engine built with LWJGL3.

  GLSL
- ----
- The standard version number for shaders is #130.
+- The standard version number for shaders is #130.